AlfredoQT/relay-subscriptions-demo/README.md

-# Relay Subscriptions Demo
+# Relay Inventory

-A demo project that uses Relay Modern for a React App, and subscriptions-transport-ws for both the client and the server.
+A little inventory app that uses communicates with a dedicated GraphQL API and uses the Relay Modern Framework.